 I hate stuff like Juicy couture ( depends on the item), Victoria’s Secret PINK, Dereon, Guess and BeBe.
 It’s very cheesy to me.
 I dont like stuff with too much logos going on..

 I love Free People, Urban Outfitters

 Abercrombie has the BEST sweat shirts.
-And Hollister…But it’s very played out.posted over 1 year ago
+And Hollister…But it’s very played out.posted almost 2 years ago

 I cringe when I think about the way I dressed in high school… As a teen, I always dressed like a boy.
 It started with shopping in the boys’ department in junior high, wearing preppy type boy stuff because that’s what my (fashion challenged) mom told me was cool.
 I found out very quickly that she was dead wrong, and I was constantly made fun of for the way she made me dress.